 - Sleeping better – what does this mean?
 I fall asleep pretty quickly but that is nothing new.
 I sleep through the night.
 That’s not really new.
 I sleep down and out, a good solid sleep.
 That’s new.

 - I feel the need to move around.
 This is very new.
 I have always been very happy being sedentary.
 Now I feel restless if I have a more stationary day.
-These Work From Home Snow Days have proven this, unfortunately (because of the multiple snow days) again and again.
+These Work From Home Snow Days have proven this again and again.

 - BOREDOM.
 Well, this is a negative way of reflecting upon the lack of indecision or distraction.
 When I used to have spare time, I would get so excited and overwhelmed with the choices.
 Now, or in the last 30 days, I am very calm and focused.
 One thing at a time, all in order and still time to spare.
 So much time!
 To spare!